wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

     supported_acc_ref_types = ["iban", "bban", "maskedPan"]
     ```

 - These sample account references will be used as examples to explain concepts.
-For example, account references:

     ```
     { "iban": "DE98765432109876543210" },